MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-setup-item-tracking.md

 ## To set up items for tracking with the correct item tracking codes

-To enable item tracking you first have to assign the item tracking codes to an item.
+To enable item tracking, you first have to assign the item tracking codes to an item.
 There are two ways to add item tracking codes, by selecting the code from a predefined list or by assigning a new unique code.
 Hover over the fields to read a short description.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item**, and then choose the related link.
 2. Select an existing item from the list, and open the **Item Card** page.
 3. On the **Item Tracking** FastTab, assign the appropriate item tracking codes and choose the **Item Tracking Code**, the **Serial Nos.**, and the **Lot Nos.**.
     1. Alternatively you can also create a new item tracking code by selecting the **New** action.

-## To specify opening balances for the items you track
+## To specify opening balances for the items, you track

 You can create opening balances for the items you track.
 Because you can choose different warehouse configurations, there are two options: